 An internship at LawTransform provides insight into the work at the centre and consists of supervised participation in a range of activities – from research, project development, research communication and PR, to teaching.

 The internship can focus on the hands-on activities that make up the everyday life of the centre (administrative) or on more research related ones (research assistance).
-It can also be a combination of both or focus on something very specific, like PR, etc.
+It can also be a combination of both or focus on a very specific task, such as PR.

 • Participate in research activities and administrative work related to ongoing/emerging projects, including participation in research group meetings, reporting to the funding agencies, etc.